-If you’re seeing evidence of woolly aphids on your plants, it’s important to take action right away.
-Although these pests only do mild damage, it’s still important to get rid of them.
+If you notice evidence of woolly aphids on your plants, it’s essential to take action immediately.
+Although these pests only do mild damage, it’s still crucial to get rid of them.

 Here, we’ll discuss some of the different methods to treat woolly aphids at home naturally.
 We’ll also tell you how to identify the critters and the plants that they mostly go after.